lokile/android_codebase/README.md

 - Receive:
 ```
 /*
-  (this functions is supported in AppBaseActivity, AppBaseDiLogFragment, AppBaseFragment, AppBaseViewModel, BaseApplication)
+  this functions is supported in the following components:
+  - AppBaseActivity
+  - AppBaseDiLogFragment
+  - AppBaseFragment
+  - AppBaseViewModel
+  - BaseApplication

 */
 registerEventListener<YourEventType> {event->